apache/arrow/docs/source/format/CDataInterface.rst

   support where sufficient), with little initial investment.
 * Allow zero-copy sharing of Arrow data between independent runtimes and components running in the same process.
+* Allow zero-copy sharing of Arrow data between independent processes that can access the same memory address space.
 * Match the Arrow array concepts closely to avoid the development of yet another marshalling layer.
 * Avoid the need for one-to-one adaptation layers such as the limited